The planted XY model: thermodynamics and inference: 1RSB analysis

+\end{widetext} The derivations are found in Appendix \ref{app:free_energies}.
 In both the free entropy and SE, $z\sim \mathcal{N}(0,1)+i\mathcal{N}(0,1)$.
 Analogously to AMP, the stationary points of the replicated free entropy $\Phi_\text{1RSB}$ with respect to $m,q,\Delta$ are fixed points of the ASP equations; a derivation of this fact is provided in Appendix \ref{app:free_energies}.
 By manipulating the equations, it can be shown that there are two ways to recover the RS solution: either by setting $s=1$ or by having $\Delta=0$.